everedero/zephyr_lvgl_2048_st25dv/boards/docs/index.rst

 .. code-block:: console

-   TODO
+   Hello World! st25dv_mb1283_disco

 Debugging
 =========

 You can debug an application in the usual way.
 Here is an example for the :ref:`hello_world` application.

 .. zephyr-app-commands::
    :zephyr-app: samples/hello_world
-   :board: stm25dv_disco
+   :board: st25dv_mb1283_disco
    :goals: debug